cs09g/morsecode/README.md

     * '가'.charCodeAt(0) + index of initial sound * 21 * 28 + index of middle sound * 28 + index of last sound
   * Translating to character from unicode
     * String.fromCharCord()

+###Note:

+1. Each Korean letter should have two spaces
+  * If each letter has one space between, it's impossible to recognize combined consonants.